 Of course, you can bake this dish in the oven.
 However, there are a lot of great reasons why a slow cooker is a better idea:

 - Using your crockpot to make this easy squash recipe is great for when you don’t have the time to babysit a dish in the oven.
-Oven baked goods can go from done to overdone in the blink of an eye.
+Oven-baked goods can go from done to overdone in the blink of an eye.
 Since crockpots are slow and steady, they are a little more forgiving of people who (like me) sometimes run late or lose track of time.
 If crockpot cooking time says 2 hours but you have an errand, call or meeting that runs 15 minutes over, chances are your dish will be just fine!
 Additionally, many slow cookers are programmable.
 They can be set to turn off or down to warm at a predetermined time.

 - Using your crockpot to make a side dish like this leaves more space in the oven for other things.
 If you already have an entree, appetizer and dessert going in the oven, using your slow cooker to make this dish can be lifesaving!